Andrea Kelly appreciating Team Krista McCarville’s honesty in first Scotties with new teammates | TSN

 Kelly is shooting 84 per cent over four games.

-Team McCarville is now 2-2 after beating PEI on Monday morning with a date against another East Coast rink - winless Newfoundland and Labrador - slated for the evening.
+In the evening draw Team McCarville downed Newfoundland and Labrador, 8-3, to improve their record to 3-2.
 They defeated British Columbia’s Team Corryn Brown in their opener on Friday before falling to Canada’s Team Einarson and Saskatchewan’s Team Skylar Ackerman over the weekend.

 The top three teams from each pool will advance to the playoffs following an eight-game round robin.